-When dealing with creditors your mileage may vary — some are angry over their loss, others have tedious internal reporting processes, and a few even do not believe you are innocent.
+When dealing with creditors your mileage may vary.
 With possible hostility involved, it’s always good to remember you have a few rights to protect you when working with them.

 Some rights you might want to express when handling creditors include:

 You are entitled to full disclosure from the creditor.
 This includes everything from new account applications to transaction statements.
 In order to get these documents, you must first excuse yourself of guilt — to do so, send your request with a copy of your FTC Identity Theft Affidavit and your identity theft police report.

 When making your request, you will have better luck if you ask the company to deliver the documents to your local police.
 That way, it can be entered into your identity theft police report and you can go in and request a printout for your own records.
 Also, by requesting this the creditor will not have to worry about whether the person on the phone is the real you.

 Finish Off Debt Collectors

 Now you need to put an end to the debt collectors that are doing you no favors.
 You have the right to ask by mail that they stop contacting you.
 Send them a letter with that request and most likely they will oblige.

 However, you should only terminate communication with the debt collector after you get details from them.
 As such, send your request only after receiving details about the fraudulent account(s) in question.